mrwest808/skal/README.md

 ### Hooks run in a Node child_process

-Node's `child_process` module to execute hooks.
+Node's `child_process` module is used to execute hooks.
 This means that they run in a child process, separate from your currently running shell.
 Doing something like `source "$HOME/.skal/active` inside a hook won't be applied to your terminal shell.